MitchellBradley1/FinalProject/SRS.md

 Darwin Peraza:
 *  **Developer Experience:**  When it comes to flask and python I have little experience leading to our vision not being completed exactly the way we want.
 *  **Version Control:** Version control is very hard for inexperienced github users, this can create issues in our work and delay it.

+Monish Soundar Raj constraints:

+1) Time available to complete the project is minor.
+2) As the template code is written in Flask, it might be time consuming to learn about it first before working on the project.

 In this section, you should list any constraints that you have for the project.
 Each group member must supply at least two constraints.
 These can be constraints on the project itself, the software system, or the stakeholders.
 Constraints can be anything that limits the scope of the project.
 For example, that this project's template code is written using Flask and Python constitutes a constraint on the backend of the project.
 Constraints can also be things like the required timeline of the project.
 Be creative.